Character Education at Windsor Charter Academy

 The Eight Keys of Excellence (Grades K-8)

 The Eight Keys to Excellence support the overarching theme of respect.
+To find out more about each Key, click here.

 The Eight Keys of Excellence Family Program